This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Olive oil

-This rub is good for up to 2 pounds of meat.
-Make it thinner or thicker depending upon your preference by adding more or less olive oil.
+This dry rub is good for up to 2 pounds of meat.
+Make it thinner or thicker, depending upon your preference, by adding more or less olive oil.

-You may even have a blend you love on hand.
-Combining it with olive oil and you're ready to go.
-We use the same technique to make steak fajitas.
+Do you have a blend on hand that you love?
+Combine it with olive oil, and you're ready to go.
+We use the same technique to make flavorful steak fajitas and blackened chicken.

 - Pat the tenderloins dry.
 They are usually very wet when you take them out of the packaging.